@unknown

 What the community is saying — both sides

-Many replies celebrate Grok 4.
-20 for answering the provocative Caitlyn Jenner scenario the way users wanted, calling it “based,” direct, and proof that it “prioritizes truth. ” Supporters frame Grok as more useful, faster to adapt, and less constrained by political filters than competitors.
+Many replies celebrate Grok 4.20 for answering the provocative Caitlyn Jenner scenario the way users wanted, calling it “based,” direct, and proof that it “prioritizes truth.”
+Supporters frame Grok as more useful, faster to adapt, and less constrained by political filters than competitors.

 ChatGPT, Gemini, Copilot and others are repeatedly accused of prioritizing politeness or “woke” guardrails over hypothetical humanity‑saving logic, with commenters arguing that those filters create dangerous misalignment.

-users urge certification, regulation, or an “official AGI” for medical/military use and warn that misaligned AIs could cause catastrophic harm.
+Several replies escalate the debate to national safety: users urge certification, regulation, or an “official AGI” for medical/military use and warn that misaligned AIs could cause catastrophic harm.

 Many people posted their own side‑by‑side tests, screenshots, and timestamps to prove Grok’s behavior, while urging others to switch, cancel subscriptions, or adopt Grok as their primary model.